HolmesLab/holmeslab/docs/Projects/PCX/pcx-sop.md

 1. Do CCNP-Holmes01 consent forms [Holmes 01 Consent (CCNP Consent)](https://rutgers.ca1.qualtrics.com/jfe/form/SV_byE8zSL9wiv3PLM)
 2. Do [PCR_Consent](https://rutgers.ca1.qualtrics.com/jfe/form/SV_1GQDBN2Y4DHxSse) form
-3. Enter this subject into [CCNP/Holmes PCR Identifying Information Sheet (Restricted Access)](https://rutgers.box.com/s/habtubduu0w3am4bb09npgxttliyl6wc), assigning them a PCRID.
+3. Enter this subject into the sheet in Box located at /(Restricted)_PCR/PCR_Shared_with_CCNP/PCR_Linking_ID_CCNP.xlsx, assigning them a PCRID and a qualtrics ID.
-4. Go to the clinical ratings survey [PCX_ClinicalVisit_ClinicianRatings](https://rutgers.ca1.qualtrics.com/jfe/form/SV_bpUc7WXekERE7Cm) on Qualtrics and enter in the subject's PCRID and dates.
+4. Go to the clinical ratings survey [PCX_ClinicalVisit_ClinicianRatings](https://rutgers.ca1.qualtrics.com/jfe/form/SV_bpUc7WXekERE7Cm) on Qualtrics and enter in the subject's qualtrics ID and dates.
 Then go through the questions until you get to "PANSS".
-- From PANSS questions on (surveys: PANSS, MADRS, BPRS, YMRS, possibly CSSRS), the questions are not mandatory.
+From PANSS questions on (surveys: PANSS, MADRS, BPRS, YMRS, possibly CSSRS), the questions are not mandatory.
 They are all just guidance in case you don't feel you have enough information from the SCID to rate the participant on a specific symptom.
+5. Fill out this email template with the subjects' qualtrics ID, and email it to them.
+6. Ask them to open the Self-Report Survey link from the email, and to share their screen if on Zoom
+7. Have them fill out the self-report survey while their screen is shared, so you can see that they're filling it out.
+You can be off camera and muted, but be there to answer any questions they may have.
+8. Once they've submitted, send them their payment.

 Here is a visual overview: